jtgjohn/NetworkProgramming/hw3/README.md

 HW3 CRI Server
-The server uses an IP6 server address.
-The socket option
+The server uses an IPv6 socket address to be able to handle connections through IPv6.
+For the server to also be able to handle connections through IPv4, the socket option of IPV6_V6ONLY is set to false, allowing IPv4 connections.

 USER